fmidev/aviation-message-archiver/src/doc/README.md

 The most relevant part of the configuration file is the production line configuration under `production-line` property.
 Its contents are described below.

+**Note:** Invalid configuration does not necessarily raise an error on startup, but may be silently ignored.

 ### Products